Security threat intelligence services: A buyer's guide

 Threat intelligence service models

-Each type of threat intelligence service is sold on a subscription basis, usually at two or three capability levels, and is delivered via a cloud platform.
+Each type of threat intelligence platform is sold on a subscription basis, usually at two or three capability levels, and is delivered via a cloud platform.
 Several companies offer managed services for delivery across on-premises systems.

-The history behind threat intelligence services
+The history of threat intelligence platforms

-Threat intelligence services came into being mainly because of the plethora of data available, whether generated internally or acquired from external feeds, on current and emerging IT security threats.
+Threat intelligence platforms came into being mainly because of the plethora of data available, whether generated internally or acquired from external feeds, on current and emerging IT security threats.
 It takes considerable time, effort and expertise to sift through the data and transform it into information that's pertinent to an organization, however.

 A look inside threat intelligence service data